-The production of a song is one of the most integral, if not THE most integral, part of creating music.
-Building a track’s sonic universe requires years of experience, experimentation and continuous ear training.
+The production of a song is one of the most integral, if not THE most integral, parts of creating music.
+Building a track’s sonic universe requires years of experience, experimentation, and continuous ear training.

 It can be challenging to master without professional guidance, and overwhelming to know where and how to begin.
 To help you get started on your production journey, we’ve sourced and answered some of Quora’s most frequently asked introductory production questions.

 What is the best software for a beginner-level music producer?

 Every DAW (Digital Audio Workstation) has its own learning curve and will require some time investment.
 We recommend FL Studio and Logic Pro X, which are simple DAWs that are good for music creation.

 Mac users can try Logic Pro X here.